ramiro/Pocket-Plus-Calibre-Plugin/README.md

 **AUTOMATED [no Calibre]**

 One thing, this plugin needs that the Calibre is open and running.
 If you want someone else to send your articles for you, you can use these services.
 This is pretty cool because you don't have to have access to your computer.
-Both services were tested by me and I can be recommended!
+Both services were tested by me and I can recommended them!
 At the moment I prefer to be in 100% control of what and when is sent to my Kindle so I use only the plugin from this repo.

 https://p2k.co https://www.crofflr.com/#/home

 **PUSH TO KINDLE NOW AS ONE FILE**

-Sometimes I want to read something NOW or as a single e-book and don't want to go through Calibre, then I use these plugins to push an article directly to Kindle.
+Sometimes I want to read something NOW or as a single e-book and I don't want to go through Calibre, then I use these plugins to push an article directly to Kindle.

-https://www.fivefilters.org/push-to-kindle/ (for Safari) https://www.amazon.com/gp/sendtokindle/chrome (for Chrome)
+https://www.fivefilters.org/push-to-kindle/ (for Safari, Chrome, Firefox) https://www.amazon.com/gp/sendtokindle/chrome (for Chrome)

 # Settings